 Here we’ll take a look at some of the top divorce delusions and the most common misconceptions about divorce.

 One of the most common separation questions asked: is personal debt shared in divorce?
 Ultimately, if your name is signed on a loan, then you are responsible for paying it back.
 However, if the debts were incurred during the marriage then these debts and assets may be combined and then deducted from the total divorce settlement.
 If your partner entered the marriage with huge amounts of personal debt, then it’s unlikely that you’ll have to take on those responsibilities.
-Always speak to your solicitor to find out more information on the matter.
+Always speak to a solicitor such as Peters and May to find out more information on the matter.